 It’s a very simple book called “Look at the Turkey,” but it’s always well-received by my students.

-You can grab your own copy of the Thanksgiving printable book at the bottom of this post.
+You can grab your own copy of the Thanksgiving emergent reader at the bottom of this post.

-Put the books together.
+Next, put the turkey books together.
 Here’s a short video to show you how to assemble the readers:

 Fold each page in half, ensuring that the print is facing out.
 Put the book together, with the bent parts of the papers on the right-hand side.
 Staple along the left-hand side.